 As a Iubenda alternative, Cookiefirst is designed to be compatible with any website platform or CMS.
-Cookiefirst can be used on any website that has the option of placing a code snippet right after the body tag.
+Cookiefirst can be used on any website that has the option of placing a code snippet in thesection, or right after thetag of any HTML.

 Agile and flexible

 The landscape of data protection laws is constantly changing.
 So whenever there is a ruling by the data protection authority that affects the rules for loading tags and scripts, the CMP should be able to quickly redesign the functionality of the platform.
 The Iubenda alternative CookieFirst has proven to be very agile and flexible in terms of adapting to new regulations and judgments by authorities.

 The CMP provider should only have 1 business purpose: to obtain consent.
 If a CMP provider pursues other purposes, the consent data may be used to pursue these purposes.
 As a Iubenda alternative, CookieFirst’s only business purpose is to obtain consent.

 Current regulations require that consent to the use of third-party scripts must be granular.
 In order to adhere to the principles of minimalism, consent should only be obtained for third-party technologies used on the website in question.
 How can you get approval for a whole list of over 300 providers in the sense of minimalism, as the IAB solution implies?